aliasrobotics/RVD/README.md

 - When we observe a previously unknown and unpatched vulnerability in software under active exploitation (a “0day”), we believe that more urgent action—within 7 days—is appropriate.
 The reason for this special designation is that each day an actively exploited vulnerability remains undisclosed to the public and unpatched, more devices or accounts will be compromised.
 Seven days is an aggressive timeline and may be too short for some vendors to update their products, but it should be enough time to publish advice about possible mitigations, such as temporarily disabling a service, restricting access, or contacting the vendor for more information.
 As a result, after 7 days have elapsed without a patch or advisory, we will support researchers making details available so that users can take steps to protect themselves.

-Alias Robotics reserves the right to bring deadlines forwards or backwards based on extreme circumstances.
+Each security researcher or group should reserve the right to bring deadlines forwards or backwards based on extreme circumstances.
 We remain committed to treating all vendors strictly equally and we expect to be held to the same standard.

 ## CI/CD setup
 In an attempt to lower the overall effort to maintain the Robot Vulnerability Database, RVD attempts to make active use of Continuous Integration (CI) and Continuous Deployment (CD) techniques through Github Actions.
 See our [configurations here](.github/workflows).
 Contributions and new ideas to this section are welcome.
 Please submit a Pull Request with your proposal or enhancement.